How to Write a Literature Review: Step-by-Step Guide for Students (2026 Update)

 Example (Thematic Section):

 Several studies suggest that moderate social media use can improve collaboration among students.
 However, excessive use has been linked to decreased academic performance.
 While Smith (2022) emphasizes positive engagement, Brown (2023) highlights the risks of distraction.
+This contrast suggests that the effect of social media depends on usage patterns and context.

 This shows synthesis, not just summary.